Vonage/vivid-3/libs/components/src/lib/dialog/README.md

 ### Body

-Use the content `slot` in order to add custom HTML to the dialog while enjoying the vivid dialog styling.
+Use the `body` slot in order to add custom HTML to the dialog while enjoying the vivid dialog styling.
 Note that vivid styling comes with opinionated CSS like padding and margin.

 ```html preview